ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

 # Run locally

-To run the full solution locally you can use a kubernetes cluster like Minikube or Docker Edge, or use docker-compose.
+To run the full solution locally you can use a kubernetes cluster like Minikube or Docker Edge with kubernetes, or use docker-compose.
 We propose to use docker-compose for local deployment, and here are the instructions to launch the backbone (kafka and zookeeper) and the solution components:

 1. Get [docker and install](https://docs.docker.com/install/) it (if not done yet)
 1. Get [docker compose](https://docs.docker.com/compose/install/)